 Soliman de Hus – Rascalino – Wesley

 Bred by our longtime friend Rachel Ehrlich, Sternlicht continues our recent focus on US-bred stallion prospects.
 He is a stunning example of the modern sport horse type and his pedigree offered new lines for our breeders.
-Sternlicht won the US Dressage Finals at First Level in 2015 and has made an impressive start at Third Level & in the FEI 6-Year Old classes in 2016.
-His first foal crops have been very well received at Breed inspections and Dressage Sport Horse shows.
+Sternlicht won the US Dressage Finals at First & Third Levels, finished 3rd in the USEF Young Horse Championships at age 6, and is now winning at Prix St. Georges/Intermediate I. His first foal crops have been very well received at Breed inspections and Dressage Sport Horse shows.

 Quaterback – Dream of Glory – Rubinstein I

 Qredit caught our eye at an early age and Hilltop Farm was fortunate to purchase him as a coming two-year old.
 Qredit was winner of his 70-Day Stallion Test earning exceptional scores for gaits and rideability.
-He was Reserve Champion of the US 4-Year Old National Championships and is now winning at Prix St. Georges and Intermediaire.
+He was Reserve Champion of the US Young Horse Championships at four, has won the US Dressage Finals at Intermediate II, and is now winning at Grand Prix.
 He has shown a strong stamp on the movement of his offspring and they are consistent winners in-hand and undersaddle.

 Caprimond – Lungau – Akzent II

 Contucci’s early talent was showcased when he commandingly won the dressage phase of his 100-day test with a score of 147.11 including earning six scores of 9.
 The gaits and rideability that were Contucci’s mark, also make his offspring standouts.
 USEF National Champions, USDF Horse of the Year winners, and countless Breed Show & Inspection Champions are just the beginning of Contucci’s legacy with Hilltop Farm.